voideditor/void/CONTRIBUTING.md

 Welcome! 👋 This is a guide on how to contribute to LineMage.
 We want to make it as easy as possible to contribute, so if you have any questions or comments, reach out via email or discord!

-There are 3 main ways to contribute:
+There are two main ways to contribute:

 - Suggest New Features (discord)
 - Build New Features (roadmap)